Anton Stevens

-Anton Stevens (ca. 1608 – perhaps 1675) was a Bohemian painter active in the second third of the 17th century.
-Besides Karel Škréta he was another important promoter of early Baroque painting in the country.
+Anton Stevens (Antonín Stevens; c.
+1608 – c.
+1675) was a Czech painter.
+Besides Karel Škréta, he was another important promoter of early Baroque painting in the Kingdom of Bohemia.

 Life

 Anton Stevens, born in Prague, mastered the basics of the painting craft with his father, the Rudolfine landscape painter Pieter Stevens (perhaps 1567 – after 1626), who had settled in the city by 1590.
 In 1629–1635, the young Stevens made a study trip abroad (probably Spanish Netherlands and Germany; in 1635, he was again in Prague, where the Augustinian Hermits at St. Thomas Church in Lesser Town (Malá Strana) became his first clients.
 Soon afterward, he portrayed Emperor Ferdinand III and in 1640 he was in Vienna, where Prince Gundaker of Liechtenstein tried to win his services.
 In 1643, he was ennobled by Count Jaroslav Bořita of Martinice, who granted him the predicate von Steinfels and a family coat-of-arms.